 Plant Nectar Rich Flowers

-This is so easy to do, but the most important way to attract pollinating insects to your garden is by using nectar rich flowers.
-I go to my local garden center and look for Monrovia flowering plants which are always colorful and healthy for my garden, landscaping and containers.
-Having strong healthy plants to start out with will help them adjust to its new surroundings.
+This is so easy to do, but the most important way to attract pollinating insects to your garden is by using nectar-rich flowers.
+I go to my local garden center and look for Monrovia flowering plants which are always colorful and healthy for my garden, landscaping, and containers.
+Having strong healthy plants to start out with will help them adjust to their new surroundings.

 What plants should you use?
 Check to see what butterflies are local to your area and then see what plants they prefer.
-Butterflies are attracted by sweet, pungent smelling flowers that are orange, yellow, pink, purple and red.
-The deep throated flowers are great for hummingbirds, such as petunias, sage and verbena.
-My favs to plant to attract butterflies are pentas, porterweed, salvia, lantana and purple cone flowers.
-Try planting plants which flower different times of the season.
-This will ensure your nectar loving insects will have food at all times.
+Butterflies are attracted by sweet, pungent-smelling flowers that are orange, yellow, pink, purple, and red.
+The deep-throated flowers are great for hummingbirds, such as petunias, sage, and verbena.
+My favs to plant to attract butterflies are pentas, porterweed, salvia, lantana, and purple coneflowers.
+Try planting plants that flower different times of the season.
+This will ensure your nectar-loving insects will have food at all times.

 You can plant a few plants in several different areas in your landscaping.
 I have them in large containers positioned several places around my home since I don’t have a large yard.
-For those of you who live in apartments, pots is a perfect solution to enjoy butterflies in your area.
-I have an area which doesn’t receive much water from the sprinkler system, so I planted lantana, plumbago and milkweed there.
+For those of you who live in apartments, pots are a perfect solution to enjoy butterflies in your area.
+I have an area that doesn’t receive much water from the sprinkler system, so I planted lantana, plumbago, and milkweed there.
 The pop of color there is just beautiful and a constant swarm of butterflies and bees.

 Plant Food and Water

-I provide a butterfly feeder which holds sugar water for them to drink.
+I provide a butterfly feeder that holds sugar water for them to drink.
 The plastic pot scrubber (picture above) gives them something to perch on while drinking or you can also use a small sponge or small stones.
-I’ve also put half an orange or old banana peal in there.
+I’ve also put half an orange or old banana peel in there.
 They also love muddy puddles.

 Butterflies need to warm up their wings on days which are cool and they love the sun.
 You will often see them on a flower with their wings stretched out soaking up the warmth.
 Bushes and trees make great shelter for them to use to perch on.
-A Butterfly Bush is a perfect example.
-Depending on the variety, its nectar rich and a great place to rest in.
+Butterfly Bush is a perfect example.
+Depending on the variety, it’s nectar-rich and a great place to rest in.
 Bushes also provide shelter for the cocoons and larva.

 Encourage Neighbors to Plant Flowers

-The more nectar rich flowers and plants that are around, the more butterflies, hummingbirds and bees will come by and enjoy.
-You could offer them some starter plants or bring by a plant for the new neighbor in town.
+The more nectar-rich flowers and plants that are around, the more butterflies, hummingbirds, and bees will come by and enjoy.
+You could offer them some starter plants or bring them by a plant for the new neighbor in town.
 The perfect time to offer your expertise on what species are in your area.
 Also, encourage your neighbors to not use pesticides on their flowers.